Harveyijieh/DVD-Rental-Aanlysis/README.md

 ### Data Cleaning & Preprocessing
 "Since dvdrental is a predefined PostgreSQL sample database, it is structured with clean, well-organized data.
 There are no missing values in key transactional tables such as `rental`, `payment`, and `customer`.
 Additionally, foreign key constraints prevent orphaned records, ensuring data consistency.
 Therefore, minimal preprocessing was required before analysis."

-### Data Analysis & Visualization
+### Data Analysis & Visualization  work on this
 Using **Tableau**, we created dashboards for:
 📊 **Revenue Trends** (Month-over-month revenue changes)
 🎭 **Top Movie Categories** (Most rented movie genres)
 👤 **Customer Insights** (Top-paying customers)
 ⏳ **Peak Rental Hours** (When most rentals occur)

+Key Findings and Insights
+- Top Customer: The highest-spending customer spent over $200 on rentals.
+- Peak Rental Hours: Rentals peak between 6 PM - 9 PM, indicating prime business hours.
+- Most Popular Category: Sports, Animation, and Action movies dominate rentals.
+- City with Highest Revenue: Saint-Denis is the highest revenue-generating city, while London occupies the no 7 spot.
+- Top Movie Rating: PG-13 tops rented movies rating.

-### Insights & Recommendations
+### Recommendations
 Based on our analysis, we recommend:
 - Increasing inventory for **Action & Comedy** movies since they generate the most revenue
 - Offering targeted promotions to **top 10 highest-paying customers**
 - Extending rental store hours to cater to **evening peak demand (6-9 PM)**
 Link  to [Power BI Dashboard](http://example)

-Key Findings & Insights

-- Top Customer: The highest-spending customer spent over $200 on rentals.
-- Peak Rental Hours: Rentals peak between 6 PM - 9 PM, indicating prime business hours.
-- Most Popular Genre: Comedy & Action movies dominate rentals.
-- City with Highest Revenue: The highest revenue-generating city contributes over 15% of total revenue.
-- Late Fees Contribution: Late fees contribute around 15% of total revenue, indicating their importance.

 ### 📬 Contact & Contribution
 - 👤 Your Name